wjlroe/wjlroe.github.com/source/_posts/2015-04-04-js-module-pattern.md

 ## The Module Pattern

 Now we can go ahead and examine how to construct the relationship between objects that we need.
-This diagram approximates the idea:
+This diagram approximates the idea (I'm not exactly clear what options to pass GraphViz to make the `container` obviously indicate it is included as a module):

 <img class="extrawide"
 src="/images/components-after-container-extraction.png" title="Class
 object diagram with container component">

-After we've created the `container` object and wired it up to `person` and `rucksack`, the implementation code looks like this:
+The basic 'shape' of an object using 'functional composition' looks like the following:

 ```javascript
 var object = function(spec) {